-He has been the head of Otay's Finance & Administration Committee and as well as head of its Engineering Committee.
+He is currently the Vice-President of the Board, having previously been its President and Treasurer.
+He is on Otay's Finance & Administration Committee.
 In that capacity he is always asking the tough questions to keep costs in-line and insuring a thorough audit of District finances, which have won numerous awards in the public sector.

 Mark was the President of the Water Conservation Garden at Cuyamaca College for four years.
 During that time the Garden grew substantially and earned many notable distinctions for its work in water conservation in the region as well as nationally.
 Mark was also instrumental in starting the "Friends of the Garden" which became the entity that manages the Garden.